rt2gtfs: A scalable framework for correcting public transport timetables using real-time data for accessibility analysis: Introduction

 Advances in large-scale open transport data and routing engines have made it possible to compute these travel times at increasingly fine spatial scales and across large geographical areas.
 In particular, the widespread adoption of the General Transit Feed Specification (GTFS) and the development of open-source routing engines such as OpenTripPlanner and R\textsuperscript{5} have enabled researchers to calculate multimodal origin–destination travel times efficiently and reproducibly using standardised data formats.
 These developments have substantially lowered the barriers to large-scale accessibility analysis and have helped establish reproducible computational workflows in transport data science research.
 In recent years, the increasing availability of real-time operational data offers new opportunities to capture the dynamics of transport systems and address the TTV and TTI problems.
 A growing body of work has begun to explore how real-time vehicle location data can be integrated with transit schedules to improve accessibility estimates \citep{wessel_accuracy_2019, braga_evaluating_2023, javanmard_using_2025, braga_understanding_2026}.
 However, implementing such approaches at large geographical scales remains computationally demanding with existing methodologies.
 Moreover, real-time transit datasets often contain incomplete or inconsistent information, requiring careful data cleaning and processing which often needs to be tailored for a specific dataset.

-In this paper, we present a scalable framework for reconstructing empirically observed public transport travel times using national-scale real-time bus data from the UK Bus Open Data Service (BODS) \citep{department_for_transport_bus_2020}.
-Building on the work of \citet{wessel_constructing_2017}, we develop a computationally efficient matching procedure that links real-time vehicle positions to scheduled GTFS trips and infers empirical stop-level arrival times.
-The resulting corrected timetable reflects how the network actually operated and can be directly used within existing routing engines to calculate observed travel time and accessibility.
-Using six months of national-scale bus location data collected at high temporal frequency, we conduct a series of case studies to demonstrate how the proposed framework can be used to construct corrected timetables and quantify the differences between scheduled and observed accessibility.
+In this paper, we present \texttt{rt2gtfs}, an open-source Python package that implements a scalable framework for reconstructing empirically observed public transport timetables from real-time vehicle location data.
+Using national-scale real-time bus data from the UK Bus Open Data Service (BODS) \citep{department_for_transport_bus_2020}, the package links real-time vehicle positions to scheduled GTFS trips and stops, infers empirical stop-level arrival and departure times, and exports corrected GTFS timetable bundles.
+These observed timetables reflect how the network actually operated and can be used directly within existing routing engines to calculate observed travel times and accessibility.
+Building on the work of \citet{wessel_constructing_2017}, \texttt{rt2gtfs} prioritises computational efficiency and reproducibility so that corrected timetables can be produced repeatedly over long study periods and large geographical areas.
+Using six months of national-scale bus location data collected at high temporal frequency, we conduct a series of case studies to demonstrate how the package can be used to construct corrected timetables and quantify the differences between scheduled and observed accessibility.
 We further illustrate how the resulting dataset enables the analysis of travel time variability across space, revealing patterns that are not captured by conventional timetable-based approaches.